insidehand/RPiPlay/README.md

 **-r (90|180|270)**: Specify image rotation in multiples of 90 degrees.

+**-w pixels**: Set the width of the display in pixels.
+Defaults to 1920.

+**-h pixels**: Set the height of the display in pixels.
+Defaults to 1080.

 **-l**: Enables low-latency mode.
 Low-latency mode reduces latency by effectively rendering audio and video frames as soon as they are received, ignoring the associated timestamps.
 As a side effect, playback will be choppy and audio-video sync will be noticably off.

 **-a (hdmi|analog|off)**: Set audio output device